dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 Our Makefiles only install BTF files for the x86 architecture—otherwise the `make` process would take too long for this demo.
 But extending it is straightforward if you need others.
 ::

-And honestly, it doesn’t get much harder than this.